 Address: 358 Park Blvd, Ogden, UT 84401

-If you want to experience one of the best brewpubs in Utah, make plans to stop by the Ogden Beer Company for fabulous beers, great food, and fantastic service.
-The best thing about dining at this location is you can enjoy a beer and a meal inside or enjoy the fabulous views from the outdoor seating area when the weather is warm enough.
+If you want to experience one of the best brewpubs in Utah, stop by the Ogden Beer Company for fabulous beers, great food, and fantastic service.
+The best thing about dining at this location is to enjoy a beer and a meal inside or enjoy the fabulous views from the outdoor seating area when the weather is warm enough.

-This brewpub hosts beer tasting activities and special events for visitors to enjoy.
-When dining at Ogden Beer Co., enjoy some of their highly-rated burgers like the Garlic Lover, Bacon My Heart, Swiss Fun-Guy, Back to Cali Burger, or the Jalapeño Popper Burger.
-The Jack Mormon Funeral Potatoes, made from Idaho potatoes, cheddar cheese, and green onions rolled in corn flakes, deep-friend, and served with OG fry sauce, are also a big hit.
+This brewpub hosts beer-tasting activities and special events for visitors to enjoy.
+When dining at Ogden Beer Co., enjoy some highly-rated burgers like the Garlic Lover, Bacon My Heart, Swiss Fun-Guy, Back to Cali Burger, or the Jalapeño Popper Burger.
+The Jack Mormon Funeral Potatoes, made from Idaho potatoes, cheddar cheese, green onions rolled in corn flakes, deep-fried, and served with OG fry sauce, are also a big hit.

 14. Hill Aerospace Museum